-Achievement Methodology Notes Origination Responsibility Review Responsibility Deadline for Achievement Within 180 days of the Operational Date for police personnel, including dispatche and information; the consequences for fa , police-civilian interaction. (¶ 116) ining to take complaints, and strategies for tu ining the compia int process into positive NPD will ensure that officers have received, read and understand their responsibilities pursuant to the policy or procedure and that the topic is incorporated into the in-service training required.
+Achievement Methodology Notes Origination Responsibility Review Responsibility Deadline for Achievement Within 180 days of the Operational Date [January 9, 2017], NPD will create a training curriculum and/or training bulletins for police personnel, including dispatchers, to properly handle complaint intake, including how to provide complaint materials and information; the consequences for fa ailing to take complaints; and strategies for tu rning the compla int process into positive police-civilian interaction. (¶ 116) T. T. NPD will ensure that officers have received, read and understand their responsibilities pursuant to the policy or procedure and that the topic is incorporated into the in-service training required.
 NPD Monitor DOJ January 9, 2017 NPD will provide drafts of new or revised training plans or training curricula related to the requirements of the Consent Decree to the Monitor and DOJ for review and approval prior to implementation. (¶11) Monitor January 9, 2017